Essential Vitamins: Supplements or Serums?

 Vitamin C

-Vitamin C in a form of L-ascorbic acid, such as Synergie Skin's Pure-C Crystals, and an essential component of skin health as an antioxidant, a critical factor for collagen synthesis and as a brightener.
+Vitamin C in the form of L-ascorbic acid is an essential component of skin health as an antioxidant, a critical factor for collagen synthesis and as a brightener.
 Vitamin C is crucial to photo-protection, decreases UV damage, and is very effective for wound healing.
-Topical application of vitamin C appears to be a very effective route for delivering L ascorbic acid to the skin.
-L ascorbic acid crystals are taken up by skin cells readily at an acidic pH below 3.5.
+Topical application of vitamin C appears to be a very effective route for delivering L-ascorbic acid to the skin.
+L-ascorbic acid in the form of crystals is taken up by skin cells readily at an acidic pH below 3.5.
 Because of the instability of L-ascorbic acid in water, it is best to purchase it as a dry, refined powder that can be mixed directly with a serum at the time of application.

-Alternatively, some L-ascorbic topicals are now available in a moisturising lightweight oil base, such as Synergie Skin's EfficaC.
-Since this base is water free, it is stable, active and protected from degradation for two years.
+Alternatively, some L-ascorbic topicals are now available in a moisturising, lightweight oil base, such as Synergie Skin's Effica C. Since this base is water-free, it is stable, active and protected from degradation for two years.
 There is a variety of vitamin C supplements on the market.
-In my opinion one of the best supplements for fighting internal free radical damage is the esterified form of vitamin C (C-Ester) which is more readily available to the cells compared to traditional L-ascorbic acid supplements.
-Data suggests that oral vitamin C in sufficiently high doses is effective in protecting against UV free radical damage and can aid in skin healing.
+In my opinion, one of the best supplements for fighting internal free radical damage is the esterified form of vitamin C (C-Ester), which is more readily available to the cells compared to traditional L-ascorbic acid supplements.
+Data suggests that oral vitamin C in sufficiently high doses is effective in protecting against UV-free radical damage and can aid in skin healing.
 It is also important to ensure vitamin C supplementation is coupled with other micronutrients, such as vitamin E, iron and zinc.

-Overall, the most conclusive clinically proven results for visible skin improvement is seen in topical L-ascorbic skincare over supplements.
+Overall, the most conclusive clinically proven results for visible skin improvement are seen in topical L-ascorbic skincare over supplements.
 My advice is to ensure you have a diet rich in natural sources of vitamin C (fruits and veggies) and ensure adequate levels of iron and vitamin E are consumed.
 If the diet is low in C, esterified vitamin C is very effective.

 Collagen